What is Ubiquinol CoQ10 & What are its benefits?

 Ubiquinol CoQ10: The Powerful Antioxidant Your Body Needs

-Ubiquinol is the active form of CoQ10 and plays a key role in producing the cellular energy your organs need for healthy functioning - for example, cellular energy is what makes your heart pump.
-A lamp is powered by electricity.
+Ubiquinol is the active antioxidant form of CoQ10 and plays a key role in producing the cellular energy your organs need for healthy functioning.
+To illustrate, a lamp is powered by electricity.
 A car is powered by gas.
 Your heart and other organs are powered by cellular energy.

-CoQ10, or Coenzyme Q10, is among America’s most recognized supplements.
-Although millions of us buy the supplement to support heart health, most people don’t know there are two forms of this nutrient: Ubiquinone and Ubiquinol.
-Each exists naturally in the body and plays an essential role, but functions differently.
+CoQ10, or Coenzyme Q10, is a popular supplement in America.
+Although many of us buy the supplement to support heart health, many people may not know there are two forms of this nutrient: Ubiquinone and Ubiquinol.
+Each exists naturally in the body and plays an essential role, but they function differently.

-Whereas Ubiquinone, or conventional CoQ10, is the oxidized version of the nutrient, Ubiquinol is the antioxidant form.
-When Ubiquinone, or conventional CoQ10 is consumed, our bodies naturally convert it to Ubiquinol to produce cellular energy, which becomes less efficient by age 40.
+In simple terms, Ubiquinone is the oxidized version of the nutrient, and Ubiquinol is the active antioxidant form.
+When Ubiquinone, or conventional CoQ10 is consumed, our bodies naturally convert it to Ubiquinol to transport it to the tissues where it is needed.
+This process becomes less efficient around age 40.
 That’s where Ubiquinol supplements come in.
-When Ubiquinol is consumed, it is readily available to help support the body's ability to create the cellular energy your organs need to function optimally.
+When Ubiquinol is consumed, it is readily available to perform its antioxidant functions and help support the body's ability to create the cellular energy that organs need.

 Ubiquinol Animated